John Maynard Keynes: Relationships

 Keynes's early romantic and sexual relationships were exclusively with men.
-Keynes had been in relationships while at Eton and Cambridge; significant among these early partners were Dilly Knox and Daniel Macmillan.
+Keynes had been in relationships while at Eton and Cambridge; significant among these early partners were Dilly Knox and Daniel De Mendi Macmillan.
 Keynes was open about his affairs, and from 1901 to 1915 kept separate diaries in which he tabulated his many sexual encounters.
-Keynes's relationship and later close friendship with Macmillan was to be fortunate, as Macmillan's company first published his tract Economic Consequences of the Peace.
+Keynes's relationship and later close friendship with Macmillan was to be fortunate, as Macmillan would go on to be chairman of the Macmillan Publishers founded by his grandfather, which first published Keynes' Economic Consequences of the Peace.

 Attitudes in the Bloomsbury Group, in which Keynes was avidly involved, were relaxed about homosexuality.
 Keynes, together with writer Lytton Strachey, had reshaped the Victorian attitudes of the Cambridge Apostles: "since [their] time, homosexual relations among the members were for a time common", wrote Bertrand Russell.
 The artist Duncan Grant has been described as "the supreme male love of Keynes's life", and their sexual relationship lasted from 1908 to 1915.
-Keynes was also involved with Lytton Strachey, though they were, for the most part, love rivals rather than lovers.
-Keynes had won the affections of Arthur Hobhouse, and as with Grant, fell out with a jealous Strachey for it.
+Keynes was having sex on a number of occasions with Lytton Strachey, though they were, for the most part, love rivals rather than lovers.
+Keynes had won the affections of Arthur Hobhouse and, as with Grant, fell out with a jealous Strachey over it.
 Strachey had previously found himself put off by Keynes, not least because of his manner of "treat[ing] his love affairs statistically".
+Other notable lovers included writer Francis Birrell, Grant's partner Bunny Garnett, classicist John Tresidder Sheppard, brother of Lytton and psychoanalyst James Strachey, and Indian academic Benoy Kumar Sarkar.